mushroom-hat/mushroom-hat.github.io/_posts/blogs/2022-02-18-oscp-journey.md

 - HackTheBox: As many know, HTB is going off a different tangent as compared to OSCP.
 HTB is relatively harder.
 I was only able to solve 1 out of 20 boxes without any hints.
 Nevertheless, it was the platform that introduced me to many concepts such as enumerating, initial acess and privilege escalation.
 If I were to do it again, I would probably try to crack <20 boxes to save some time.
 Now that I'm OSCP certified, I would be open to going back to HTB to fight the sensei once again.

 ## Ending Note
-If you are reading this, I thank you for taking your time to read such a long writeup.
-I hope it helped you in one or another in your OSCP Journey, whether you're starting, in the middle of it or taking your exam soon.
+I hope this post helped you in one or another in your OSCP Journey, whether you're starting, in the middle of it or taking your exam soon.